Battle of the Monongahela: Debate

 The debate on how Braddock, with professional soldiers, superior numbers, and artillery, could fail so miserably began soon after the battle and continues to this day.
-Some blamed Braddock, some blamed his officers, and some blamed the British regulars or the provincial troops.
-Washington, for his part, supported Braddock and found fault with the British regulars.
+Some blamed Braddock, some blamed his officers, and some blamed the regular and provincial troops under their command.
+Washington, for his part, supported Braddock and found fault with the regulars.
 Braddock's tactics are still debated.
 One school of thought holds that Braddock's reliance on time-honoured European methods, with men standing shoulder-to-shoulder in the open and firing mass volleys in unison, were not appropriate for frontier fighting and cost Braddock the battle.
 Skirmish tactics ("Indian style"), which American colonials had learned from frontier fighting, with men taking cover and firing individually, were superior in the American environment.

 However, in some studies, the interpretation of "Indian-style" superiority has been argued to be a myth by several military historians.
 European regular armies already employed irregular forces of their own and had extensive theories of how to use and counter-guerilla warfare.
 Stephen Brumwell argues just the opposite by stating that contemporaries of Braddock, like John Forbes and Henry Bouquet, recognized that "war in the forests of America was a very different business from war in Europe."

 Peter Russell argues it was Braddock's failure to rely on the time-honoured European methods that cost him the battle.
-The British had already waged war on the irregular forces in the Jacobite uprisings.
-And East-European irregulars, such as Pandours and Hussars, had already made an impact on European warfare and theory by the 1740s.
+The British Army already had experience fighting against irregular forces in the Jacobite uprisings.
+Furthermore, Eastern European irregulars, such as Pandurs and hussars, had already made an impact on European warfare and theory by the 1740s.
 Braddock's failure, according to proponents of this theory, was caused by not adequately applying traditional military doctrine (particularly by not using distance), not his lack of use of frontier tactics.
 Russell, in his study, shows that on several occasions before the battle, Braddock had successfully adhered to standard European tactics to counter ambushes and so had become nearly immune to earlier French and Canadian attacks.